cs100/template-lab-x-github-actions/README.md

         echo Add other actions to build,
         echo test, and deploy your project.
 ```
 This is a good start.
 It won't do anything that we will want it to do eventually, but it provides output and we'll be able to see something happening.
 It's always a good idea to run a "Hello world!" type of program when first learning a language, tool, or framework.
 In the top right corner you'll see a "Start commit" button.
 It is typically **not** a good practice to do commits directly to the *main* branch and from the GitHub interface but it's okay for small changes in files like the `README.md` and in this case since we are just initializing the default.
 We'll work from the command line after this.
-Let's create a commit message
+Let's create a commit message:
 ```
 Create main.yml
  * Leave the defaults in the YAML file